 Environmental Services will repair 100 feet of public sewer pipes and one manhole in North Interstate Place between N Argyle Street and N Willis Boulevard.
 The pipes and concrete manhole are severely deteriorated from sanitary sewer flows and sewer gases.
 This project will line the pipes and install a corrosion-proof layer within the manhole.
 These improvements will help protect public health, water quality, and the Columbia Slough Watershed.

 The map below illustrates where sewer repairs will be constructed.

-Construction is anticipated to begin as early as July and be completed by the end of December 2018.
+Construction is anticipated to begin in early 2019.
 Once construction begins, work is expected to take about one month to complete.

 In general, work will occur 7 a.m. to 6 p.m.
 Monday through Friday, and the same hours on Saturday as needed.